 That’s all for this Saturday!
 Remember to check back every week for some new Outlander goodness and click HERE to read all out past Droughtlander posts.

 And if you’ve been following out journeys into publishing, you know that we’re really excited about our first ever published books!
-They’re currently available for preorder on Amazon, so take a look and see if you think our romance novels belong on your Kindle!
+They’re currently available on Amazon, so take a look and see if you think our romance novels belong on your Kindle!